AntelopeIO/antler-proj/docs/usecases.md

   - Check that a graph of dependencies of each application is a tree
   - Check for cycling dependencies
   - Check correctness of all data in descriptions of entities.
-  - Check if required versions of the dependencies fit to the available versions.
+  - Check that required versions of dependencies match available versions.
 - Trees of dependencies of each application should be topologically sorted to get the right order of building.
 - The project is loaded and ready for processing.

-In case of any error in the checks print detailed information about the problem to the log and to the console which should be enough to correct the error by the user.
+In the event of an error during these checks, detailed information about the problem will be printed to the log and console, which should be sufficient for the user to correct the error.

 ## Populating of a project

-Command `"populate"` do downloading of all dependencies and preparing the project for building.
+Command `"populate"` downloads all dependencies and prepares the project for building.

-User run in a command line `aproj` with command `"populate"` and following parameters:
+To run the `"populate"` command, the user must execute the `aproj` command in the command line with the following parameters:

-`--name <app name>` if this key is set do downloading only for this project
+`--name <app name>` downloads only for this project if this key is set

-`--check` (optional) Do all checks as described in [Loading of a project](#Loading-of-a-project) but instead of downloading of the found updates just prints their list to the console.
+`--check` (optional) perform all checks as described in [Loading of a project](#Loading-of-a-project) but instead of downloading any updates it prints a list of updates to the console.

 `--reload` (optional) Remove all downloaded dependencies and download everything again

-`--check` and `--reload` can't be used together, the attempt should generates an error.
+`--check` and `--reload` can't be used together, and attempting to do so will result in an error.

 Load existing information about the project starting from the root `project.yaml` file as it described in chapter [Loading of a project](#Loading-of-a-project).